AlexFr062/samples/STM32/startup_code/readme.md

 The first loop fixes `g_data1` value, the second loop fixes `g_data2`.

-Now that global variables are initialized, I wan to call `main` function instead of endless loop:
+Now that global variables are initialized, I want to call `main` function instead of endless loop:

 ```
     main();